 Regularly perform COVID hygiene, like hand washing and regular cleanings.
 It would be best to implement a hierarchy of controls to maintain healthy operations while keeping your personnel safe.

-Air ventilation needs to be improved; if you cannot introduce outside air to a space, reduce the occupancy in those areas or implement an air purification system to increase clean airflow.
+Air ventilation needs to be improved; if you cannot introduce outside air to a space, reduce the occupancy in those areas or implement an air purifier system to increase clean airflow.

-Consider an air purification system, which can be as simple as plug-and-play portable devices, for immediately improving air quality and reducing the risk of transmitting the coronavirus.
+Consider an air purifier system, which can be as simple as plug-and-play portable devices, for immediately improving air quality and reducing the risk of transmitting the coronavirus.